 Running back Ryan Grant, coming off a pair of 1,000-yard seasons?
 Season-ending injury.
 Beautifully talented tight end Jermichael Finley, a matchup nightmare?
 Season ending injury.
 The Packers still finished 10-6 and won three road games to reach the Super Bowl as Rodgers carried the offense and the defense allowed the second fewest points in the league.

 During the Super Bowl itself, the Packers lost wide receiver Donald Driver, safety Sam Shields and future Hall of Fame cornerback Charles Woodson, who still gave an impassioned halftime speech.

-The receivers also lost their hands -- they set an unofficial record for Super Bowl drops, putting an astounding glaze on Rodgers’ amazing MVP performance cake.
+The receivers also lost their hands — they set an unofficial record for Super Bowl drops, an unusual ingredient in Rodgers’ amazing MVP performance cake.
 Even Jordy Nelson, who caught nine passes for 140 yards and a touchdown, had three drops.
 But Nelson did pull in one of Rodgers touchdown passes, a 29-yarder, to open the scoring.
 Speedy Greg Jennings caught 8-yard and 21-yard scores as well as a 31-yard third down laser in the fourth quarter when Pittsburgh shrunk Green Bay’s early 21-0 to 28-25.

 A field goal after Jennings’ catch forced Pittsburgh to go 87 yards in the final 2:07.
 The Steelers made it 20 before running out of downs.

 The least mythic of championship teams in Green Bay history claimed the title because of perhaps the most mythic season-long performance by a quarterback in Green Bay history.

 SUPER BOWL XLVI

 ▪ Lucas Oil Stadium, Indianapolis